ssulivan11/babel-plugin-i18next-extract/README.md

+# babel-plugin-i18next-extract-no-warnings

+- v0.8.3 fork with exit code on extraction error, no warnings allowed
+- published for usage

+---

 <!-- {% if false %} -->
 <!-- Don't render this in actual documentation -->

 ![Logo](./docs/assets/imgs/babel-plugin-i18next-extract.png)

 <!-- {% endif %} -->

 # babel-plugin-i18next-extract